-See also the International Vocabulary of Legal Metrology (VIML) [2].
+See also International Vocabulary of Legal Metrology (VIML) [2].

-legal metrology

-part of metrology related to activities which result from statutory requirements and concern measurement, units of measurement, measuring instruments and methods of measurement and which are performed by competent bodies legal metrological control the whole of legal metrology activities which contribute to metrological assurance
+2.1 legal metrology (VIML 1.2): part of metrology related to activities which result from statutory requirements and concern measurement, units of measurement, measuring instruments and methods of measurement and which are performed by competent bodies.